ilyasergey/YSC4231/source/week-05-monitors.rst

    }
  }

-This queue is a fine example of a concurrent blockcing implementation: it is empty, no all calls to ``deq()`` will be blocked until another thread enqueues an element.
-Similary, if it is full, ``enq()`` will block.
+This queue is a fine example of a concurrent blocking implementation: it is empty, no all calls to ``deq()`` will be blocked until another thread enqueues an element.
+Similarly, if it is full, ``enq()`` will block.

 What will happen if we replace ``notEmpty.signal()`` in ``enq()`` by ``if (count == 1) notEmpty.signal()``.
 Unfortunately, this will lead to an incorrect behaviour.
-Imagine that thread C is about to enqueue an element to an empty queue, while A and B are waiting bcause of ``nonEmpty.await()``.
+Imagine that thread C is about to enqueue an element to an empty queue, while A and B are waiting because of ``nonEmpty.await()``.
 Executing ``if (count == 1) notEmpty.signal()`` will wake up one of them, let's say A, but before it removes an element another thread, say D, sill enqueue another one, this time